Chang9201/Chang9201/test_data_API_sample.md

 # Testinfo

-Contains information about ground truth for a test instance, including information on time, personnel, and result.
+Contains information about ground truth for a test instance including information on test events, personnel, and result.

 ## Endpoints